Hub City Spartanburgers at Fifth Third Park

 I directed the exterior environmental application of the team brand for the Fifth Third Park retail space.
 This involved adapting the primary Spartanburgers identity into a cohesive signage system that defines the shop's outward-facing presence.

 One key element I developed independently was the red canopy for the storefront.
 Rather than using a standard raceway for the sign, I designed a custom canopy structure that served as a bold architectural feature.
 I also led the design for the storefront lettering and integrated directional elements, such as the arrow-themed "Official Merchandise" banners, to make the shop feel like a natural extension of the stadium's visual narrative.
-By connecting the established team logo with the physical architecture of the building, I created a consistent and high-impact experience for fans approaching the space.
+By connecting the established team logo with the physical architecture of the building, I created a consistent experience for fans approaching the space.

 Project completed at Younts Design Inc.